jkrgS/google-shop/README.md

 # google-shop

-Monorepo architecture for storing shopping data to database and expose them to the user.
+Monorepo architecture for storing products data to database and expose them to the user.

 ![](server/assets/dmb.gif)